top of page

 Poverty is more complicated than we often think.
 It can involve any combination of material, financial, social, psychological & physiological issues & the causes can range from it being imposed by societal systems, to “life happens” situations to bad lifestyle choices.
 At the Ubomi Obutsha Centre we work with all of these aspects and issues.

-Our initial support begins with a handout of some kind (eg: food parcel) but we do not subscribe to a mindset of endless handouts.
-In order to continue receiving material benefits from the UOC, beneficiary families need to remain committed to:
+Our initial support begins with a handout of some kind (like food parcels) but we do not subscribe

 1. Participating regularly in our developmental activities